juju/docs/src/en/charms-constraints.md

 However, if the cloud cannot satisfy a constraint at all then an error will be emitted and a machine will not be provisioned.

-### Constraints and the LXD cloud
+### Constraints and LXD containers

+Constraints can be applied to LXD containers (`v.2.4.1`) either when they're running directly upon a LXD cloud type or when hosted on a Juju machine (residing on any cloud type). **However, with containers, constraints are interpreted as resource maximums as opposed to minimums.**

-For the 'lxd' cloud type (`v.2.4.1`) things are different.
-With this cloud, constraints are interpreted as resource maximums as opposed to minimums.
-In the absence of constraints, a machine (container) will, by default, have access to **all** of the underlying system's (LXD host) resources.
+In the absence of constraints, a container will, by default, have access to **all** of the underlying system's resources.

-This cloud type also honours instance constraints where instance type names from either [AWS][aws-types-kirkland], [Azure][azure-types-kirkland], or [GCE][gce-types-kirkland] can be used (e.g. AWS type 't2.micro' maps to 1 CPU and 1 GiB of memory).
+LXD constraints also honour instance type names from either [AWS][aws-types-kirkland], [Azure][azure-types-kirkland], or [GCE][gce-types-kirkland] (e.g. AWS type 't2.micro' maps to 1 CPU and 1 GiB of memory).
 When used in combination with specific CPU/MEM constraints the latter values will override corresponding instance type values.

-!!!
-Warning:
-    Due to the different meaning of constraints in the context of a LXD cloud, care must be taken when using commands in which the cloud type is not referenced.

 ## Constraint scopes, defaults, and precedence

 Constraints can be applied to various levels or scopes.
 Defaults can be set on